jimburton/CS-GCSE/python/src/exercises/test.md

 # Python Proficiency Exam: Intermediate Concepts

-For Multiple Choice & Syntax (Part A) select one answer for each question.

-For Code Interpretation (Part B), write the exact output.
-If an error occurs, state the error type and the line number where it would occur.

-For Code Writing (Part C), write clear, concise, and functional Python code.
-Assume all necessary modules (e.g. `numpy`, `pandas`, `logging`) are installed and available for import.

-## Part A: Multiple Choice & Syntax (10 Points)
+## Part A: Multiple Choice & Syntax

-Select the best answer for each question.
-(1 point each)

 1. **Loops & Control Flow**
    Which keyword is used to skip the rest of the current loop iteration and move to the next iteration?